Five Tips for Moms Expecting Twins

 I remember being pregnant with the boys and searching every blog I could find that had tips for moms expecting twins.
 I was impressionable and thought other peoples’ experiences, I was able to gain insight on how to make life easier for myself.
 But realistically, most new moms of multiples don’t have the time to update blogs that often.
 It was hard but I was determined to make sure I document things that I learned in my first year of having twins.

-Here is some practical, wow-why-didn’t-i-think-of-it advice I have for moms expecting twins (and already have a toddler).
+Here is some practical, wow-why-didn’t-i-think-of-it tips I have for moms expecting twins (and already have a toddler).

-- Do yourself a favor and get them ALL on the same damn schedule.
 My twins had to be fed one after another and I could not do tandem feeding for almost 4 months due to allergies and acid reflux.
 Before I even sat down to feed one, I was sure to have all bottles prepared and snacks/stickers for my toddler in case she was starving for attention.
-The first few months, when I was on my own during the daytime, the twins were fed and changed 15-20 mins after each other.
+The first few months, when I was on my own during the daytime because my husband went back to work after three days, the twins were fed and changed 15-20 mins after each other.
 But the first feed and the last feed was at the same time because Sanj was there to help most nights.
 I also got ALL THREE on the same schedule by month 4.
-It sounds so easy to do, but that shit was hard as hell.
+It sounds so easy to do, but it takes a lot of practice and patience.
 The boys had an extra nap and this allowed me to have dedicated one-on-one time with Serena.
-During their first nap, I was 100% focused on her, whether we were cooking something together (read: she was making a mess in the kitchen) or she was helping me with laundry (read: wet clothes on the ground), or we are learning shapes and colors (read: there’s markers on a lot of walls)
+During their first nap, I was 100% focused on her, whether we were cooking something together (read: she was making a mess in the kitchen) or she was helping me with laundry (read: wet clothes on the ground), or we are learning shapes and colors (read: there’s markers on a lot of walls).
+By month 7, the boys were having all three main meals, including breakfast, lunch, and dinner, at the same time that big sister ate.

-- Don’t underestimate the notion of being prepared.
 Efficiency is a highly underrated skills of many moms.
-Basically, when you’re outnumbered, there is not a moment to spare or waste.
+Basically, when you’re outnumbered because you’re a stay at home mom with three kids, there is not a moment to spare or waste.
 For me, getting some sleep was the most important thing.
 Even now, a year later, sleep is still paramount.
 Since that was and is the driving force, I made sure to do whatever most people can do in just 1/3 of the time.
 Partially because the kids ended up crying before I could even finish anything so I had to train myself to move quickly; and partially because that meant that I could rest longer.
-If the kids were napping, I was usually doing some type of work, whether it was prepping dinner, folding laundry, or even blogging.
-I was sure to use that time effectively because that meant I would have more time to rest when Sanj came home.
+When all three kids were napping, I was usually doing some type of work, whether it was prepping dinner, folding laundry, or even blogging.
+I was sure to use that time effectively because that meant I would have more time with the family when Sanj came home.

 Sleep > Showering